 Monte Viso provides a physically challenging summit day with a moderately technical but long and sustained scramble, making it very good training for both Mont Blanc and the Matterhorn as well as a major alpine summit climb in it’s own right…

-- Spend an enjoyable long weekend in the high alpine mountains & climb the Gran Paradiso (4061m)
+- Spend an enjoyable 3 days in the high alpine mountains & climb Monte Viso, 3841m

-- Visit 2 different parts of the superb Italian Alps with an interesting journey down the Val d’Aosta
+- Visit this superb part of the Italian Alps with a geographically interesting journey down the Val d’Aosta

-- Have a fun & sociable long weekend with like minded people, spending a couple of nights in hospitable mountain huts, drink some good Italian café, eat some nice Italian food!
+- Have a fun & sociable trip with like minded people, spending a couple of nights in hospitable mountain huts, drink some good Italian café, eat some nice Italian food!

 Climb Monte Viso – An Action Packed 3 Day Mountaineering Course…

-Our 3 day Gran Paradiso course starts in Chamonix which is easily reached from Geneva airport via a simple one hour transfer.
+Our 3 day Monte Viso course starts in Chamonix which is easily reached from Geneva airport via a simple one hour transfer.
 Day 1 begins with introductions to the Guide, other guests & the course in general as well as a weather brief and equipment check.
-We can hire any alpine mountaineering equipment at this stage including mountain boots if required.
+We can also hire any alpine mountaineering equipment at this stage.